thevxn/todolator/README.md

 ## TODO

-- Add icon to the New Task button
-- Add icon to the create/update/delete modal in place of a heading
 - Fix title bar on Mac (<https://v2.tauri.app/learn/window-customization/#creating-a-custom-titlebar>)
-- Add autostart plugin
-  - Add a way to manage autostart from the GUI (add settings to config + settings.json file ig)
 - Add sound
 - Hide seconds in selects & in main overview table
 - Export tasks

-- Change hotkeys bar color in update/delete modal (to orange/red)
 - GUI paging

 ## Future Releases